When leasing a commercial building for rent, you become its tenant, rather than its owner.

 The three most common are:

-Net leases are much more affordable than gross leases for a commercial building for rent.
+Net leases are generally much more affordable than gross leases for a commercial building for rent.

-However, net leases shift some or all of the costs associated with building operation and maintenance to tenants in exchange for the lower rate in net leases.
+However, net leases shift some or all of the costs associated with building operation and maintenance to tenants in exchange for a lower base rent.

 Once you do that, it’s time to find the right commercial building for rent.